Disco Elysium (soundtrack)

 Disco Elysium is a soundtrack album created by Sea Power for the 2019 game of the same name.
-It was released on December 23, 2019, and would be later reissued with two bonus tracks to accompany The Final Cut expansion for the game Disco Elysium.
+It was initially released on December 23, 2019, before being reissued with two bonus tracks to accompany The Final Cut expansion for the game Disco Elysium.
 Production of the soundtrack began after Sea Power was approached by Disco Elysium's lead designer Robert Kurvitz, the two frequently collaborating throughout the soundtrack's creation.
 The soundtrack was positively received, and won a BAFTA for best Video Game Music.

 Production

 During the development of Disco Elysium, lead designer Robert Kurvitz specifically sought out Sea Power to compose the game's soundtrack.
 Kurvitz approached the band while they were on tour, describing the game and talking about Sea Power's previous work.
 While Kurvitz was a superfan of Sea Power, having already inserted several references to the band into Disco Elysium, frontman Jan Scott Wilkinson was skeptical of composing for a video game.
 Sea Power had previously worked on soundtracks, such as one for Man of Aran, but they had never worked on a video game soundtrack.
 Their band manager endorsed Kurvitz, and the band agreed to create a soundtrack.

-Kurvitz and Sea Power would frequently collaborate during the album's development, with Sea Power being given example songs from their discography, unfinished sections of Disco Elysium, and various scene ideas to base the soundtrack on.
+Kurvitz and Sea Power frequently collaborated during the album's development, with Sea Power being given example songs from their discography, unfinished sections of Disco Elysium, and various scene ideas to base the soundtrack on.
 Several songs from Sea Power's catalogue were directly adapted to the soundtrack, such as Up Against It from EP2 becoming the song Whirling In Rags.
 Sea Power was also inspired by works such as Roadside Picnic, Angelo Badalamenti's work for David Lynch and the soundtrack of Dear Esther.

 Sea Power relied on intuition to create more ambient, free-form music that would set the right mood.
 Violinist and vocalist Abi Fry said that while making the soundtrack, "the headspace was easy to find".

-The soundtrack would be released on Steam after the game, on December 23, 2019.
-It would later be released on Bandcamp in 2021, accompanied by a physical CD release.
+The soundtrack was released on Steam after the game, on December 23, 2019.
+It was later released on Bandcamp in 2021, accompanied by a physical CD release.
 Two triple vinyl record editions were released in June 2021 to accompany Disco Elysium's release on the Nintendo Switch and Xbox One.